X-oss-byte/ethereum-org-website/README.md

 This is the repo for the [ethereum.org](https://ethereum.org) website, a resource for the Ethereum community.
 The site's purpose is to _“Be the best portal to Ethereum for our growing global community"_ - read more about what this means [here](https://ethereum.org/en/about/).

 [ethereum.org](https://ethereum.org) is being improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to manage its evolution.
-If you’re interested in helping to improve [ethereum.org](https://ethereum.org), find out [how to contribute](https://ethereum.org/en/contributing/).
+If you’re interested in helping to improve [ethereum.org](https://ethereum.org), find out [how to contribute][auto-fix].

 ## Looking for the Ethereum blockchain's code?